Utah Nursing Home Sexual Assault Lawyers

 You should also contact local law enforcement authorities to file a police report and seek legal guidance from experienced professionals like Elder Care Injury to protect your loved one's rights and pursue justice.

-Elder Care Injury Representation for Nursing Home Victims
+Why Choose Elder Care Injury for Nursing Home Abuse Cases in Utah

 At Elder Care Injury, we advocate for victims of nursing home abuse, including sexual assault.
 Our practice is exclusively devoted to representing nursing home residents and their families.
 We understand how to fight for the justice our clients deserve in the face of mistreatment.